nikop/steam-help/faqs/HTTP Fast Download.md

 * If the server is not configured for HTTP download, the game server will use the normal **trickle** download mechanism.
 * If the server is configured for HTTP downloading, the player will see an enhanced download dialog and much faster downloads.
 While this content is downloading, they are not connected to the game server.
 Once the download finishes, they are automatically reconnected to the game server and ready to play.

- [section style=note] ### Note:
+    ### Note:
-If any of the custom content is not present on the HTTP content server or the case of the file name does not match then the player will disconnect from the HTTP and fall back and download any remaining content via trickle download from the server.[/section] #### Configuring your server to use fast HTTP Downloading
+If any of the custom content is not present on the HTTP content server or the case of the file name does not match then the player will disconnect from the HTTP and fall back and download any remaining content via trickle download from the server.  #### Configuring your server to use fast HTTP Downloading

 * Make a list of all the custom files (bsp, wav, mdl, etc) used on your server.
 * Put those files on a HTTP server (ie: webserver), keeping the folder layout intact.